eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 * :ref:`Right-Side Pane Configuration <right_pane_config>` |Pro| for creating and editing all pane types from an inline configuration sidebar, including statistics charts, topic charts, spy panes, IDL panes, and image panes, without opening separate dialogs.

+* :ref:`Custom Series <custom_series_panel>` |Pro| for defining data series computed from a JavaScript formula that binds one or more topic fields to variables, then plotting the result on a topic chart.

+* :ref:`Register Type <register_type>` |Pro| for registering a user-supplied data type from its IDL, optionally under a custom name, so it can be used for spying, publishing, and charting on topics whose type was never discovered on the network.

+* :ref:`Offline Mode <offline_mode>` |Pro| for opening a captured DDS recording (MCAP or SQLite) and inspecting it with full playback control - scrub, play, pause, loop, and change speed through the recorded timeline.

+* :ref:`On-Demand Statistics Readers <statistics_readers_panel>` |Pro| for controlling which
+  statistics DataReaders are active, so only the statistics you ask for are collected.

+* :ref:`Custom Image Topics <image_pane_custom_topic>` |Pro| for mapping an arbitrary topic's fields to an image so it can be rendered in an Image Pane even when it does not use a standard image schema.